Commands

 If you want to use a context as a base and then override it according to your use cases, you can

-in order to access its builder and modify it.
+retrieve the command's context in order to access its builder and modify it.

 final file = File('config/test_commands.yaml');